Auburn University: Greek life

 Auburn's total Greek population is 7,541 members, or about 33.6% of all undergraduate students, as of Fall 2020.

-Auburn's Greek system was behind most of the nation's public college Greek systems with full integration, the first African-American student to be initiated into a historically white sorority happened in 2001.
+Auburn's Greek system lagged behind most of the nation's public college Greek systems with full integration, the first African-American student to be initiated into a historically white sorority, happening in 2001.
 Integration of Auburn's historically white fraternities took place in the 1990s.
 Since the early 2000s, several non-white students have been initiated into historically white Greek organizations at Auburn every year.
 In 2018, an African-American student became the first person of color president of a historically white Greek organization on campus.

-Interfraternity Council fraternities at Auburn are roughly divided into two separate areas: "Old Row" and "New Row".
-"Old Row" traditionally was made up of the fraternities whose houses were located along Magnolia Avenue on the north side of campus.
-"New Row" is made up of fraternities whose houses were located along Lem Morrison Drive southwest of campus.
-However, being an "Old Row" or "New Row" fraternity does not really depend on where the house is located but on the age of the fraternity.
-Therefore, there are some "Old Row" fraternities with houses on "New Row" Lem Morrison Drive because they moved there.
-Today's "Old Row" on and around Magnolia Avenue was once the "New Row", as the first generation of fraternity houses at Auburn were on or near College Street.
-Most of these houses were demolished by the end of the 1970s, and only the Phi Gamma Delta and Chi Phi fraternities remain.
-Some fraternity houses are not located on either "New Row" or "Old Row".
 Only Auburn's historically white fraternities have traditional Greek houses.